 To unpack a new Mercator Advisory Group white paper released this week, Credit Scoring, Fintech, and Consumer Loans: Why AI Scoring Models Do Not Replace the FICO Score, PaymentsJournal sat with Mercator’s Director of Credit Advisory Services Brian Riley to hear more about the origins of FICO’s scoring system and his perspective on its contrasting properties compared with a host of novel alternative scoring models.

-Regulated Data Is the Foundation of the FICO Credit Score
+Regulated Data Is the Foundation

-As Riley put it regarding the data’s cleanliness, as true at the launch of the FICO Scores in 1989 as today, “What they did was very clever; they focused the FICO Score on data that’s required by credit issuers to be submitted to credit bureaus for reporting.
+As Riley put it regarding the data’s cleanliness, as true at the launch of the scores in 1989 as today, “What they did was very clever; they focused the FICO Score on data that’s required by credit issuers to be submitted to credit bureaus for reporting.
 By doing that, they set an important precedent — putting only appropriate information into the score.”

-Riley explained the evolution of FICO Scores, first as a measure of risk, then transforming into a means of simplifying underwriting and account management.
+Riley explained the evolution of FICO Scoring, first as a measure of risk, then transforming into a means of simplifying underwriting and account management.
 FICO keeps its score relevant by carefully adding in some variables, as it did with the recent FICO Score 9 and FICO Score 10 Suite.
 Some lenders are now testing FICO 9 and FICO Score 10, which reduces the reliance on medical account collections.
 It also picks up rent data when reported.
 The score used most widely is FICO Score 8.

 The FICO Score Is an Adaptive, Independent, Future-Proof Metric